soumyadip1995/BabyGPT/README.md

 To remediate that,  8-bit quantization was introduced.
 This method uses a quarter precision, thus needing only 1/4th of the model size!
 But it's not done by just dropping another half of the bits.
 There's a lot more to this topic.
 Look at hugging face quantization.

 You can see [quant.md](https://github.com/soumyadip1995/BabyGPT/blob/main/quant/quant.md) on how to perform llama-quantization.
 You can look at [quantization Notebook](https://github.com/soumyadip1995/BabyGPT/blob/main/quant/Quantization.ipynb) for a beginner's introduction to quantization.
-Different benchmarks need to be done.
+Different benchmarkings has been done.
 For ex:- On a GPU, the 7B parametre model on bfloat16 will take about 15GB.
 BabyGPT will take about a few kilobytes..!!!
 ```quantization.py``` has been obtained from lit-llama.

 #### Our result